tosc/vim/README.md

 Current version
 ===============

-* Added section "[6.0] ALL" in under Filetype Specific
-* Disabled everything from jedi-vim, only use their completion method.
+* Removed jedi-vim completly.
+Don't use it.

 TODO
 ====